 Breast self-exam instruction may also be included.

-A breast self-exam is a check-up a woman does at home to look for changes or problems in the breast tissue.
-Many women feel that doing this is impor...Read Article Now Book Mark Article
+A breast self-exam is something a woman does at home to look for changes or problems in the breast tissue.
+Many women feel that doing this is import...Read Article Now Book Mark Article

 BREAST CARE SERVICES